How to Start a Tshirt Business From Home And Make $10,000+ a Month

 I ended up doing my first 100 designs myself.
 But after I saw that the model worked, I started outsourcing.
 Since I am not an artist, I had to watch a few videos on YouTube to figure out what I was doing.

 If you are going to create them yourself, you can use:

 Note: When you are creating designs, make the dimensions 4500X5400.
 You want a large resolution so that when they get printed, they will look sharp and crisp.

+If you are not an artist like me, it really just leaves you a single choice: outsource!
 If you are familiar with outsourcing content to VA’s this is extremely similar.
 Since I was already hiring writers on Upwork, I decided this is the place I was going to get my graphic designs from.

 Hey, I am in need of 400 t-shirt designs in the time period of 2-3 months.

 Your task will be pretty basic, I will send you ideas of t-shirts I want to make and you make them yourself in your own unique style.
 For example, I might send you a link of a already existing tshirt and I would need you to be inspired by it and create a better version that is in your own creative style.

 I will leave a lot of 5* reviews so that you will be able to get jobs easier in the future and this is a long-term position.
 Once we have done the first batch of 400 – around 4 per day, we could continue if everything looks good.

 I look forward to doing business with you!

 I will then hire a few of them and give each person a few of the links from the research we did in the previous step.
 If they come back with good designs in their own unique style, then I hire them for the long term.